 Marrakech is a place I’ve been longing to go to for sometime.
-I’m sure I’ll get there one day and when I do I’ll be trying out all these suggestions in this guest post from MasterChef Travel who, like me, are obsessed with finding the best in local traditional cuisine.
+I’m sure I’ll get there one day and when I do I’ll be trying out all these suggestions in this guest post from Katie from MasterChef Travel, who, like me, is obsessed with finding the best in local traditional cuisine.
+Read on to discover the best of Marrakech food.

 Just a three-hour flight from the UK, Marrakech is an ideal destination for a spring short break.
 The sights and smells of the Djemaa el Fna square and the souks can be overwhelming.
-To help you enjoy the best traditional food on offer here are our top 5 picks from this exciting city’s foodie hotspots.
+Traditional Moroccan cuisine reflects its colourful history drawing inspiration from many cultures.
+The results in a unique blend of Arab, Berber, Middle Eastern, Moorish, Iberian, Mediterranean, African and Jewish influences.
+To help you enjoy the best traditional Marrakech food on offer here are our top picks from this exciting city’s foodie hotspots.

 BBQ on the square